 Aquarelle was a European Union assisted project designed to provide an information retrieval service for searching across different cultural database systems with differing database architectures.

-Our 'Digital Scoping Study' aimed to inform and advise the bfi how and whether to encompass digital technologies both as the means of extending access to its existing archives and as a new source of moving images to be collected and curated.
+Our 'Digital Scoping Study' advised the BFI on the best ways to use digital technologies to extend access to its existing archives and to assist in the collection and curation of new assets.
 Following the study, we developed and supplied the bfi's 'Stills Image Management System'.

 System Simulation provided British Sky Broadcasting with the ability to continue using their newsroom archival software, a legacy system called Archive II, long after the original supplier had ceased to offer support.